Bonds vs Stocks: Understanding the Difference

 Stocks and bonds are quite different.
 Stocks give investors the opportunity to buy a share of ownership in a company; bonds are a contract where the investor loans a company or entity funds, with the guarantee of repayment within a certain period of time, at a certain interest rate.

-Many people compare stocks vs. bonds because these two asset classes — equities and fixed income, as they’re known — are two key building blocks for most portfolios.
+Many people compare stocks vs. bonds because these two asset classes, equities and fixed income, as they’re known, are two key building blocks for most portfolios.
 Because stocks typically move in a different direction than bonds, having both as part of your asset allocation can provide diversification.

+Stocks are small pieces of ownership of a company, and for investors, may offer the opportunity to generate returns.
 But while stocks can be relatively easy to understand, they are also one of the riskier asset classes.
 Stock volatility is a reality for investors, as everything from economic reports to earnings season to geopolitical events can move the market.

-For various reasons, investors tend to be less familiar with bonds and the bond markets.
-Think of bonds as similar to an IOU.
+You can think of bonds as similar to an IOU.
 The way bonds work is that instead of buying a share of ownership as you would with a stock, a bond is created when an investor lends money to the bond issuer.

 In return, those investors are promised a specified rate of interest during the life of the bond and that the issuer will repay the whole amount lent when it matures.